miguelcobain/ember-fullscreen/README.md

 - `.on('error', ...)` - Fullscreen service includes [Ember.Evented](http://emberjs.com/api/classes/Ember.Evented.html) mixin.
 When a fullscreen request fails, ember-fullscreen triggers an `error` event.

+- `.on('fullscreenChange', ...)` - When the fullscreen state changes, ember-fullscreen notifies the new `isEnabled` state.

 ## Examples

 Create a button in your controller with an action that toggles fullscreen mode: